PerttuHamalainen/MediaAI/Syllabus.md

 * [Google AI Hub notebooks](https://aihub.cloud.google.com/s?category=notebook&order=3)

+* A large repository of Jupyter notebook implementations of deep learning models (may or may not work on Colab): https://github.com/rasbt/deeplearning-models

+## Projects by students of this course

+Coming up soon...

 ## Inspiration for further experiments
 *a.k.a.
 Heroes of Creative AI and ML coding*

-What to do with the skills and knowledge you gain on the course?
 Here are some people who are mixing AI, machine learning, art, and design with awesome results:

 * http://otoro.net/ml/
 * http://genekogan.com/